SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Basic Linear Algebra Operations

 Most algorithms in SeeMPS involve controlled transformations of the tensors in the MPS or MPO objects.
-This is the case when we add up two MPS (Sect.~\ref{sec:addition}), when we contract MPO and MPS (Sect. \ref{sec:matrix-vector}), or when we apply higher-level algorithms for evolution (Sect.~\ref{sec:evolution}) or eigenvalue search (Sect.~\ref{sec:eigenvalue}).
+This is the case when we add up two MPS (Sect.~\ref{sec:addition}), when we contract MPO and MPS (Sect. \ref{sec:matrix-vector}), or when we apply higher-level algorithms for evolution (Sect.~\ref{sec:evolution}) or \jj{an} eigenvalue search (Sect.~\ref{sec:eigenvalue}).
 These transformations may involve a rather uncontrolled growth of the bond dimensions $\chi$---an increase that may become exponentially larger in most cases.
 Fortunately, in many useful situations, one can find new choices of tensors that lead to more compressed representations.
 SeeMPS offers two compression algorithms.

-The first \textit{simplification algorithm} creates an MPS in \textit{canonical form}~\cite{cirac2021}.
-This is a \rtt{seemps_objects_canonical}{CanonicalMPS} object with an explicit index $0\leq k<L$, such that tensors $A^{(n<k)}$ and $A^{(k<n)}$ are respectively left- and right-isometries.
-The algorithm to create these isometries is based on an iterative singular value decomposition of the tensors that only keeps singular values above a given tolerance.
+The first \jj{\textit{compression algorithm}} creates an MPS in \textit{canonical form}~\cite{cirac2021}.
+This is a \rtt{seemps_objects_canonical}{CanonicalMPS} object with an explicit index $0\leq k<L$, such that tensors $A^{(n<k)}$ and $A^{(k<n)}$ are respectively left- and right-isometries. \jj{A tensor is a \textit{left isometry} when $\sum_{\alpha_{n-1},s_n}A^{*}_{\alpha_{n-1}s_n\alpha_n}A_{\alpha_{n-1}s_n\alpha_n'}=\delta_{\alpha_n\alpha_n'}$ (and analogously for a right isometry, contracting the physical and right-bond indices); geometrically, these tensors map an orthonormal basis of one bond space into an orthonormal set on the other, so that partial contractions of the network preserve norms and all inner products and expectation values can be evaluated locally, from the center tensor $A^{(k)}$ alone.} The algorithm to create these isometries is based on an iterative singular value decomposition of the tensors that only keeps singular values above a given tolerance.
 Imposing a \textit{maximum bond dimension} $\chi_\text{max}$ and a \textit{truncation tolerance} $\varepsilon$, is equivalent to keeping at most $\chi_\text{max}$ singular values whose magnitude lies above $\varepsilon_\text{tol}$ times the largest singular value.
 This procedure limits the size of the resulting isometries and achieves a natural compression of the state with a measurable \textit{truncation error}, determined by the magnitude of the dropped singular values.